Local transport in Victoria

 Forums also help keep communities informed about the progress of other transport initiatives, including improvements to public transport and supporting infrastructure.

-If you have a question about local transport forums or an idea for improving transport in your area, contact our regional transport planning team on [email protected]
+If you have a question about forums, or an idea for improving transport in your area, contact our regional transport planning team on [email protected]

 Flexible Local Transport Solutions program